 - Entitlement to holiday and are they happy to take these at convenient times for you, for example during school holidays or when you have annual leave

 - The length of the probationary period

-Once all of this has been agreed,you will need to get this drawn up into a statement of employment (contract) outlining specific duties and responsibilities for you as an employer and for the child carer.
-An agency should be able to help you with this, if you have used one.
+Once agreed, you will need to get this drawn up into a statement of employment (contract).
+The contract should outline the specific duties and responsibilities for you as an employer and for the child carer.
+If you used an agency they should be able to help you with this.
 As the law states that you need to supply a statement of employment for your nanny you may wish to seek professional legal advice.

 The Early Years and Childcare service is made up of several advisors with different areas of expertise.
 They help to prepare prospective providers meet the registration requirements of Ofsted, including guidance on the Statutory Framework for the Early Years Foundation Stage.

-They are committed to promoting good practice within childcare supporting practitioners to develop and reflect upon their practice.
-If you have any enquires about practice of safeguarding, you can email: Earlyyearsadvisory@Hounslow.gov.uk
+The service is committed to promoting good practice within childcare and supporting practitioners to develop and reflect upon their practice.
+If you have any enquiries about practice or safeguarding, you can email: firstname.lastname@example.org